 Traditionally, the Chinese believe that goji berry nutrition benefits the reproductive system and offers increased fertility.
 Goji berries are believed to increase sperm count and the vitality of sperm.
 Evidence shows additional goji berry benefits include treating female infertility in patients with premature ovarian failure and the inability to ovulate normally.

-Considered both a fruit and an herb, goji berries are most easily found in health food stores sold in bulk or Asian and European gourmet markets.
+Considered both a fruit and an herb, goji berries are most easily found in health food stores, or sold in bulk in Asian and European gourmet markets.
 To get the freshest, high-quality berries, look for them in either dried packages or sold by weight at specialty bulk food stores, where you might be able to get them at a better price.
 Many packaged, high-quality trail mixes or “superfood” dried mixes also include goji berries, so look for them on ingredient labels.

 Other ways to find products containing goji berries include:

 - Berry pieces in granola bars

 - Added to some organic yogurt products

 - Sold as a whole fruit purée

 - Whole or ground goji berry seeds (which are high in fiber)

 One of the reasons some people hesitate to eat more of them is because goji berries tend to be expensive; a typical bag of dried berries can costs about $15 to $20 at most natural food stores.
 Like all “superfoods,” the price depends on if they’re organic, pure and naturally sourced.

 Goji berries have a naturally sweet but slightly tart taste, very similar to cranberries.
 Some people also feel they have a slight “herb-like” aftertaste, which makes them especially good for savory recipes as well as sweet.
 Gojis look similar to raisins since they’re normally dried, but they have a brighter pink color and a special sweet/tart “bite” to them.